tkirc/swat/docs/documentation.md

 ## Testing

 The Testing is done with the Unity Test Framework.
 This implements a Testrunner in the Unity Editor through which the Unit Tests can be run.
 Sadly i could not get them to run with a GitHub action.
+The files are located in the Assets/Editor directory.

 ![Test Runner Screenshot](testrunner.png)